christopher1986/docker-ci/README.md

 ```

 The command above actually runs a second command inside a sub shell and returns the output of that command.
-On a Windows OS you will therefore need to run the commands separately:
+On a Windows machine you will therefore need to run the two commands separately:

 ```shell script
   docker ps -q -l --filter="name=jenkins"  // output: c049d8d5ed96